 Producing DIAMM Publications

-DIAMM Publications was set up to create facsimile publications of the highest quality without the massive cost markup of conventional publishers.
-High-quality colour printing is expensive, and the price only comes down when doing runs off tens of thousands, such as is done for glossy exhibition catalogues.
-With runs of a few hundred the unit cost is massively higher, but we felt that if we could produce publications without the usual overheads of a publishing house then we could produce publications that were affordable by to individuals, and to research libraries, whose spending budgets have been seriously diminished in the last few years.
+DIAMM Publications was set up to create facsimile publications of the highest quality without the massive price markup of conventional publishers.
+High-quality colour printing is expensive, and the price only comes down when doing runs of tens of thousands, such as is done for glossy exhibition catalogues.
+With runs of a few hundred the unit cost is massively higher, but we felt that if we could produce publications without the usual overheads of a publishing house then we could create books that were affordable by individuals and research libraries, whose spending budgets have been seriously diminished in the last few years.
 The profit margin on our publications is therefore extremely small, and is used only to subsidize future publications.
 All the income is spent on the actual cost of printing and binding.
-Nothing is spent on marketing, advertising, office management etc. All these costs have been met by private sponsorship.
+Nothing is spent on marketing, advertising, office management etc. All these costs are met by private sponsorship.

 The next major project is the production of the Ferrell-Vogüé Machaut Manuscript, currently on loan to the Parker Library, Corpus Christi, Cambridge.